jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_mcgwire_17_hr_behind.md

   <p><em>by Raymond Mileur</em></p>

   <p>
-    St. Louis &mdash; I sat behind home plate that Sunday and watched Mark McGwire hit a monster bash well into the left-field upper deck.
-This was Big Mac's second home run of the day &mdash; the 536<sup>th</sup> of his career &mdash; and it tied him with Mickey Mantle for the eighth spot on the all-time home run list.
+    St. Louis&mdash;I sat behind home plate that Sunday and watched Mark McGwire hit a monster bash well into the left-field upper deck.
+This was Big Mac's second home run of the day&mdash;the 536<sup>th</sup> of his career&mdash;and it tied him with Mickey Mantle for the eighth spot on the all-time home run list.
 I didn't realize it until I got home after the game.
   </p>

   <p>